Frequently Asked Questions

 What is your class schedule like?

 All ages meet together at 8:30 to begin the day with Bible trivia, announcements, pledge, and prayer.
 Principle classes are held in the mornings for ages 4-6th grade with classes broken down by age brackets.
-They study history, geography, science, literature, presentation skills, memory work, and art.
+Students study history, geography, science, literature, presentation skills, memory work, and art.
 A one hour lunch break and play time brings all grades and parents together.
-Third through sixth grades meet for two hours after lunch for engaging classes in English grammar, Latin memory work, math games, and IEW writing courses.
-Junior high and high school classes meet for a full day with a one hour lunch break and cover subjects such as, but not limited to, history, sciences (with labs), economics, debate, latin, literature, and more.
+Third through sixth grades meet for two hours after lunch for engaging classes in English grammar, math games, and IEW writing courses.
+Junior high and high school classes meet for a full day with a one hour lunch break and cover subjects such as history, sciences (with labs), economics, computers, mock trial, art, debate, Spanish, literature/writing, nutrition, and more.

 How often do you meet?